-The Performance Matters website carries information about collaborators and events, announces news stories and updates on activities, as well as being a space for expanded writings, ideas and images about and around the issues at the heart of Performance Matters.
+The Performance Matters website carries information about collaborators and events, as well as being a space for expanded writings, ideas and images about and around the issues at the heart of Performance Matters.

 Between 2009 and 2012, Performance Matters moved through three themed years of interlinked research activities – Performing Idea, Trashing Performance and Potentials of Performance:

 * In the first year, Performing Idea (2009/10) investigated the shifting relations between performance practice and discourse, event and writing.

 * In the second year, Trashing Performance (2010/11) explored marginal and degraded performance practices in order to produce critical and cultural innovations through non-institutional manifestations and informal disseminations.